meganlavengood/musi216/docs/syllabus.md

 ### Digital submission of assignments: how to scan

 I am very fussy about scanned documents.
 Whenever you are sending me a scan, please send it in **.pdf format, all combined into a single .pdf, in black-and-white** (not color or grayscale).
-I have tutorials on how to create scans [here](https://meganlavengood.com/how-to-scan/)—it’s simple and a good skill to learn.
+I have [tutorials on how to create scans](https://meganlavengood.com/how-to-scan/)—it’s simple and a good skill to learn.

 ### Daily Homework (not for a grade)